tensorflow/docs/site/en/install/pip.md

 Then, install TensorFlow with pip.

-Note: Do not install with conda because it may not have the latest stable version.
-It's recommended to use pip because TensorFlow is only officially released to PyPI.
+Note: Do not install TensorFlow with conda.
+It may not have the latest stable version. pip is recommended since TensorFlow is only officially released to PyPI.

 ```bash
 pip install tensorflow
 ```

-### 5. Verify install
+### 6. Verify install

 Verify the CPU setup: